nileshpatra/nileshpatra.github.io/content/posts/2023-year-review.md

 ### MiniDebconf, Villupuram

 [MDC Villupuram](https://tn23.mini.debconf.org/) happened from January 28 to 29 this year.
 This gave me an opportunity to visit
-[Chennai](https://en.wikipedia.org/wiki/Chennai) and eventually VPM.
+[Chennai](https://en.wikipedia.org/wiki/Chennai) and eventually VPM along with presenting a talk.
 Although a short event, it was nice to meet familiar people.

 << IMAGE >>